Robust Counterfactual Explanations on Graph Neural Networks: Introduction

 How to produce robust counterfactual explanations on predictions made by general graph neural networks is a novel problem that has not been systematically studied before.
 As to be discussed in Section~\ref{sec:rw}, most GNN explanation methods~\citep{NEURIPS2019_d80b7040, NEURIPS2020_e37b08dd, yuan2020xgnn, DBLP:conf/iclr/VelickovicCCRLB18, pope2019explainability} are neither counterfactual nor robust.
 These methods mostly focus on identifying a subgraph of an input graph that achieves a high correlation with the prediction result.
 Such explanations are usually not counterfactual because, due to the high non-convexity of GNNs, removing a subgraph that achieves a high correlation does not necessarily change the prediction result.
 Moreover, many existing methods~\cite{NEURIPS2019_d80b7040, NEURIPS2020_e37b08dd, DBLP:conf/iclr/VelickovicCCRLB18, pope2019explainability} are not robust to noise and may change significantly upon slight modifications on input graphs, because the explanation of every single input graph prediction is independently optimized to maximize the correlation with the prediction, thus an explanation can easily overfit the noise in the data.

-In this paper, we develop RCExplainer, a novel method to produce robust counterfactual explanations on GNNs.
+In this paper\footnote{Other versions of the paper are available at https://arxiv.org/abs/2107.04086}, we develop RCExplainer, a novel method to produce robust counterfactual explanations on GNNs.
 The key idea is to first model the common decision logic of a GNN by set of decision regions where each decision region governs the predictions on a large number of graphs, and then extract robust counterfactual explanations by a deep neural network that explores the decision logic carried by the linear decision boundaries of the decision regions.
 We make the following contributions.

 First, we model the decision logic of a GNN by a set of decision regions, where each decision region is induced by a set of linear decision boundaries of the GNN.
 We propose an unsupervised method to find decision regions for each class such that each decision region governs the prediction of multiple graph samples predicted to be the same class.
 The linear decision boundaries of the decision region capture the common decision logic on all the graph instances inside the decision region, thus do not easily overfit the noise of an individual graph instance.
 By exploring the common decision logic encoded in the linear boundaries, we are able to produce counterfactual explanations that are inherently robust to noise.